 Connect to your network, node by node.
 Identify the relevant contacts and maintain them intensively.
 Good networks are cleverly selected and maintained.
 In networks you have to invest, through communication, because the others can also benefit from you.

 If you want to make a really steep career, marry the owner.
 Then you inherit the publisher or the corporation.
 This has often led to success in Germany.
 Or you do it like Rebecca Brooks: She started as a secretary to the news and eleven years later she was editor-in-chief.

 Nearness seems magical

-The mirror shows how she did it: “Brooks learned tennis when her manager played tennis and learned to play golf when she got another manager with different preferences.
-And then she got her sailing license, although none of her direct bosses sailed.
-But the Murdochs sailed, and the breakthrough into the Tycoon family created the first foundation for their position today. ” People like people who have something in common with them.
-The closeness looks magical.
+Im Spiegel It says how she did it: “Brooks learned tennis when her supervisor played tennis and learned to play golf when she got a different supervisor with different preferences.
+And then she got her sailing license, even though none of her direct bosses sailed.
+But the Murdochs sailed, and their breakthrough in the tycoon's family laid the groundwork for their current position. " People just like people who have something in common with them.
+The proximity is magical.

 Also physical proximity creates sympathy.
 If we have more contact, we find the other more sympathetic.
 Members of a group discover more similarities in their environment and see more differences with others.

 Equal and equal gladly joined - says the vernacular is right.
 And he is right.
 In fact, we find other people particularly exciting when they resemble us.
 People prefer the proximity of other people when they are as similar as possible.